-The proposed dDensity and lot coverage are s consistent with Special Use Permit Guidelines not a major concern., and are generally acceptable.
+The proposed density and lot coverage are consistent with Special Use Permit Guidelines, and are generally acceptable.

 Landscaping/Buffering.
-The Special Uuse Permit Guidelines recommend a 50-foot buffer adjacent to Lincoln Drive.
-Currently a 34-foot Lincoln Drive buffer (16-foot in the right-of-way) exists.
+The Special Use Permit Guidelines recommend a 50foot buffer adjacent to Lincoln Drive.
+Currently a 34-foot Lincoln Drive buffer (16foot in the right-of-way) exists.

-Particular attention shall be paid to the buffer along Lincoln Drive based on the proposed Visually Significant Corridor study and the improvements proposed at the Ritz property just to the north.
+Particular attention shall be paid to the buffer along Lincoln Drive based on the Ritz property just to the north.
 A stipulation may be considered to ensure replacement of any buffer should the landscaping die.
 A landscape plan shall be required.
 The Commission shall evaluate the proper balance of landscaping to soften the building while not obscuring it from the street.
 Hardscaping and pedestrian access shall be considered with the landscape plan.